Crazy Sock Day: What Is It and Why You Should Participate

 Sometimes, it seems like every day is a holiday.
 When you consider federal and national holidays, "Hallmark" holidays, religious holidays, awareness holidays, and gimmick holidays - every day IS a holiday.
 Some are just more important than others.

-Believe it or not, Crazy Sock Day is one such important holiday.
+Believe it or not, Crazy Sock Day, also known as Silly Sock Day, is one such important holiday.
 You might think it's just another random holiday thought up by people who want to sell socks, but that's not true.

 The truth is, Crazy Sock Day is an awareness holiday.
 It's not a day you'll take off work – quite the opposite – but it helps raise awareness of a specific condition affecting thousands of babies every year.

 That condition is Trisomy 21, also known as Down Syndrome.
 What is its connection to crazy socks?
 Read on to find out.